daveanthonyc/DC-Design-System/README.md

-# David Chiang's Freelancer Design System
+# Contemporary Freelancer Design System

 This is an open source React/TypeScript design system which I intend to use to build websites as a freelancer but also allow others to build their own sites.
 The Storybook library has been added for easier inspection and testing of components and the link to it can be found here.
 [Storybook]()